 Think about what you need from your health insurance plan.
 Do you need only emergency and hospital coverage, which usually covers the most expensive situations?
 Perhaps you have some long-term medical condition that requires constant care?
 Do you want to continue to see a doctor each year for wellness visits?
 In that case, you should consider a more comprehensive plan.

 Besides knowing your coverage needs, look at the reputation of the insurance company you are considering.
 Is it a recognizable and stable company?
 How easy is it to make a claim?
 Do they offer direct billing options?
 Are they known for excellent customer service?
 All these are important things to research before committing to an insurer abroad.

 Will I still be covered when I return to the United States?

 International health plans offer two types of coverage: Worldwide or Worldwide, excluding the USA.
 If you choose a plan with Worldwide coverage, you will be covered when you return to the United States.
 You are covered even if you return for a short time or for longer.
 However, this option will increase the cost of your plan.
 If you moved to another country and decided to purchase a plan that excludes the US, you may still have several days of coverage in the US.
 Some plans do include that.
 Otherwise, you can always enroll in the US health insurance plan when you choose to move back to the US for good.

 Let professionals help you decide.

 The best way to choose the best Expat health insurance is to engage with a health insurance broker, such as International Citizens Insurance.
 An insurance broker will help you compare plan options and coverage and match your insurance needs with your budget.
 An insurance broker will also answer all your detailed questions and assist in the applying process.

 Also, when working with an experienced broker, they can advise you on the insurer and how well claims are handled.
-You can use their free service by clicking on the button below.
+You can use their free service.
+Click here to connect to a professional.